NuroC/MooMooItemShortcuts/README.md

 ## Installation

-Yarn is required because webpack is garbage and doesnt bump their dependancies
+Yarn is required because webpack is garbage and doesnt bump their dependencies

 Install dependancies: `yarn install`